tkok89/fgj2021-5x5-treasure-hunt/README.md

 Play with Arraw keys.
 Use mouse to use buttons at top left corner to host, join or single play.

+# Building on Linux
+Just works I guess

+# Building on Windows
+Open "local folder" like a root
+Should notice cmake automatically
+Select from solution Explorer "switch views" > cmake target Select ggj21 (executable) Add debug config and add  "currentDir": "${projectDir}" under "configuration" array Then select ggj21 (executable) > generate cache
+Then you can select ggj21.exe as a startup item and go on pressing Debug-buttons

 # Building on a Mac

 - You need to install SMFL as a framework as pointed in https://www.sfml-dev.org/tutorials/2.5/start-osx.php